Bounds on Convex Bodies in Pairwise Intersecting Minkowski Arrangement of Order $\mu$: Abstract

 \section{Abstract}

-A generalization of pairwise intersecting Minkowski arrangement of centrally symmetric convex bodies is the pairwise intersecting Minkowski arrangement of order $\mu$.
-Here, the homothetic copies of a centrally symmetric convex body are so that none of their interiors intersect the $\mu$-kernel of any other.
+The $\mu$-kernel of an $o$-symmetric convex body is obtained by shrinking the body about its center by a factor of $\mu$.
+As a generalization of pairwise intersecting Minkowski arrangement of $o$-symmetric convex bodies, we can define the pairwise intersecting Minkowski arrangement of order $\mu$.
+Here, the homothetic copies of an $o$-symmetric convex body are so that none of their interiors intersect the $\mu$-kernel of any other.
 We give general upper and lower bounds on the cardinality of such arrangements, and study two special cases: For $d$-dimensional translates in classical pairwise intersecting Minkowski arrangement we prove that the sharp upper bound is $3^d$.
-For $\mu=1$ the general version yields to another known problem: The Bezdek--Pach Conjecture asserts that the maximum number of pairwise touching positive homothetic copies of a convex body in $\Re^d$ is $2^d$.
+The case $\mu=1$ is the Bezdek--Pach Conjecture, which asserts that the maximum number of pairwise touching positive homothetic copies of a convex body in $\Re^d$ is $2^d$.
 We verify the conjecture on the plane, that is, when $d=2$.
 Indeed, we show that the number in question is four for any planar convex body.